Steroids Treatment Clinics In United States

 Severe side effects can also occur among teen users of steroids such as, stunted growth.
 Other side effects can include alterations in the heart, eventually leading to higher risk of heart problems such as: hypertension, cardiac arrhythmia, congestive heart failure, heart attacks, and sudden cardiac death.

-A 2005 review of CNS drugs (Central Nervous System Drugs) showed that steroids can cause aggression, violence, mania, and less frequently psychosis, and suicide.
+A 2005 review of CNS drugs (Drugs) showed that steroids can cause aggression, violence, mania, and less frequently psychosis, and suicide.
 Long-term users of steroids will in some cases develop dependence and withdrawal symptoms.

 Medical Use of Steroids